bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

 ### 1. GitHub Action

 #### Trigger
-- support script run on developer workstation, not every repo push.
+- Support script run on developer workstation, not every repo push.

 #### Domain
-- all Dockerfiles found in the `RBM-recipes` subdirectory of the repository.
+- All Dockerfiles found in the `RBM-recipes` subdirectory of the repository.

-#### Build Process for each Dockerfile
+#### Build Process
 a.
 Generate a timestamp postfix:
    - Use the command: `date +'%Y%m%d__%H%M%S'`
    - This will be used in the Build Label